Carlyle House

 👻

-John Carlyle (1720-1780) arrived in Virginia around 1741 and quickly rose to prominence through his mercantile ventures and strategic marriage to Sarah Fairfax, daughter of one of Virginia's wealthiest families.
-On August 1, 1753, the couple moved into their grand new home—the same evening their first son was born, prompting Carlyle to write his brother that it was "a fine beginning."
-But tragedy would define the household.
+John Carlyle (1720-1780) arrived in Virginia around 1741 and rose to prominence through mercantile ventures and his marriage to Sarah Fairfax, daughter of one of Virginia's wealthiest families.
+On August 1, 1753, the couple moved into their grand new Georgian stone manor on the banks of the Potomac River -- the same evening their first son was born.
+Carlyle wrote his brother it was "a fine beginning."
 Of their seven children, five died young.
-Sarah herself died in childbirth on January 22, 1761, at just thirty years old.
+Sarah herself died in childbirth on January 22, 1761, at thirty years old.

-After Carlyle's death in 1780, the property passed through various hands.
-Furniture merchant James Green acquired it in 1848 and built the Mansion House Hotel—later renamed Braddock House—directly in front of the original manor.
-This hotel era produced Carlyle House's most famous supernatural legend: the Falling Ghosts.
+After Carlyle's death in 1780, furniture merchant James Green acquired the property in 1848 and built the Mansion House Hotel directly in front of the original manor.
+This produced Carlyle House's most disturbing legend.

 During the Civil War, Union forces seized Green's Hotel and converted it into Mansion House Hospital, treating wounded soldiers from nearby battlefields.
-On December 1, 1861, it opened as a general hospital with 500 beds, later depicted in the PBS series "Mercy Street" (2016-2017).
-One fevered Union soldier convalescing after the Battle of Fredericksburg in December 1862 jumped from an upper window in a hallucinatory belief that he was being chased.
+It opened on December 1, 1861, as a general hospital with 500 beds -- later depicted in the PBS series "Mercy Street" (2016-2017).
+One fevered Union soldier convalescing after the Battle of Fredericksburg in December 1862 jumped from an upper window, convinced he was being chased.
 His anguished cries still echo across the property.

-Two more men would die falling from the building after it returned to hotel operations: Samuel Markell in 1905 and twenty-year-old Pat Buckley in 1912.
-Some say they jumped from windows; others claim they fell from the balcony.
+Two more men died falling from the building after it returned to hotel operations: Samuel Markell in 1905 and twenty-year-old Pat Buckley in 1912.
+Some say they jumped from windows.
+Others claim they fell from the balcony.
 Though the hotel was demolished in 1973 to restore Carlyle House, visitors still report seeing phantom figures standing silently in the upper windows of the original manor, only to vanish moments later.
 The ghosts seem confused about which building they haunt.

 The upstairs right bedroom, where John Carlyle died in 1780, is considered the most active location.
 Visitors report flickering lights, photographs revealing figures in windows, and the sensation of unseen hands tugging at their clothing or touching their shoulders.
-Local paranormal investigators have documented strange orbs, unexplained knocks at doors when no one is present, and mysterious audio recordings.
+Paranormal investigators have documented strange orbs, knocks at doors when no one is present, and mysterious audio recordings.

 Researched from 12 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.